-Robert E. Sevila, 69, has been a Director since December 2012.
+Robert E. Sevila, 71, has been a Director since December 2012.

 Mr. Sevila is a principal with Sevila, Saunders, Huddleston and White, P.C. in Leesburg, VA.
 Mr. Sevila joined the firm in 1974 and his practice emphasizes land use and administrative and municipal law, civil litigation, real estate and commercial law.
+Mr. Sevila is a member of the Loudoun County Chamber of Commerce, the President of the Board of the Bluemont Concert Series and a former member of the Loudoun Advisory Board for Shenandoah University.
 Having served in local government elected positions, his knowledge of the Loudoun County market is valuable for the Company's future growth opportunities.

-Robert W. Smalley, Jr., 61, has been a Director since 1989.
+Robert W. Smalley, Jr., 63, has been a Director since 1989.